jchatel/quickmail-next-docs/billing-and-payments/free-trial-accounts.md

 So running a campaign in full swing is not possible.

 To run a campaign, please upgrade your plan from the billing page.

+## I need to extend or restart my trial, is this possible?

+Yes, we're happy to restart or extend your trial.

+Simply log in to your account and click the question mark icon.
+Enter your request, then click **Escalate to Human.**